Confession: I rock my baby to sleep. Every night. And I rocked her brother to sleep, too.

 I know what the books and all the experts say.
 "Put your baby in her crib while she's drowsy, but still awake.
 This way she learns to fall asleep without you."

 It's my reset button, especially on the hard days.
-The days when poop, spit-up and pee have hit every non-moving surface - and all the ones that didn't move quickly enough, too.
+The days when bodily fluids have hit every non-moving surface—and all the ones that didn't move quickly enough, too.
 The days when nothing I do seems quite right, and she fusses constantly.
 The days when the days and nights before have been bad too, and I'm running on fumes.
 The days when I'm just keeping my eye on the finish line and waiting for it to be blessedly over.

 And, as she grows and takes up more space in my arms, I need these few quiet moments to cherish her smallness.
 Usually, it's the only part of the day when I will agree with all the little old ladies who tell me how quickly this phase passes, and how much I'll long for it when it's gone.

 So, sorry, baby experts.
 I'll vaccinate on schedule and follow your carseat safety guidelines to a T. I'll even try my hand at making my own baby food.
 But I have already had one sweet baby morph into a gangly whirlwind of a four-year-old right before my very eyes to remind me the smallness doesn't last.
 So I will hold my baby close, even once her tummy is full.
 I'll watch her eyes droop close and listen for the change in breathing and feel the relaxing of her muscles as she slips off to sleep.
 And then I'll relax, too.
 I'll enjoy a few minutes of being a mama, without the hard parts.
 Someday, she'll learn to fall asleep without me.
 But while I'm here and she still fits so perfectly against me, we rock.